wireapp/wire-docs/src/understand/single-sign-on/main.rst

 .. note::
     Note that it is recommended to use both :term:`SSO` and :term:`SCIM` (as opposed to just :term:`SSO` alone).
     The reason is if you only use :term:`SSO`, but do not configure/implement :term:`SCIM`, you will experience reduced functionality.
-    In particular, without :term:`SCIM` all Wire users will be named according their e-mail address and won’t have any rich profiles.
+    In particular, without :term:`SCIM` all Wire users will be named according their e-mail address and won't have any rich profiles.
     See below in the :term:`SCIM` section for a more detailled explanation.

 User login for the first time with SSO